liammurray/aws-url-shortener/README.md

 ## Quickstart

-See [CDK README](./infra/README.md) for CI setup.
+See [CDK README](./infra/README.md) for CI setup and deploying with CDK (recommended).

 The following will build and deploy manually.
-It uses SAM by default.
+It uses SAM by default but you can use CDK as well.
 See Makefile.

 ```bash
 make deploy